jappeace/jappeaceApplication/content/authentication-in-reflex.md

 authenticatedServer _ _ = throwAll err401 -- unauthorized
 ```
 The `authenticatedServer` handles the endpoints for the authenticated API.
-The only new one is `getMe`, which just returns the authenticated user
+The only new one is `getMe`, which just returns the authenticated user.
-(from the JWT).
 All authenticated endpoints now have access to the user who was
 authenticated.
-This user is just decoded from the JWT.
+This user is decoded from the JWT by servant-auth.

 We get an `AuthResult` from servant-auth-server to work with.
 If the user is authenticated, we give access to the API,
-if not we
-returning a 401 status code is something that we do manually.
+if not we return a 401 status code.
-This means the 401 response is not mandatory.
+This is done manually, which means the 401 response is not mandatory.

 ```haskell
 server :: ApiSettings -> FilePath -> Server Webservice